-A heavier crew can sail with stiffer sailboat mast rigging system than a lighter crew.
-A stiffer boat mast rigging holds more power therefore supporting a heavier crew.
-Softer boat mast rigging bends sideways and backwards and exhausting more power and therefore is more manageable by a lighter crew.
+A heavier crew can sail with stiffer rigging system than a lighter crew.
+A stiffer rigging holds more power therefore supporting a heavier crew.
+Softer rigging bends sideways and backwards and exhausting more power and therefore is more manageable by a lighter crew.
 When choosing to tune sailboat rigging system, adopt the rig specifications of a crew of a similar weight.

 [ Vertical mast rake ] - forward or behind - affects weather helm, which is the tendency of the boat to turn into the wind.
-Forward rake when downwind sailing decreases it and backward rake upwind increases it.
+Forward rake when downwind sailing decreases weather helm and backward rake upwind increases it.

-Where fitted on yachts, a backstay tensioner controls mast rake with the mainsheet, boom vang and [ backstay ] influencing mast bend.
+Where fitted on yachts, a backstay tensioner controls the rake of the mast with the mainsheet, boom vang and [ backstay ] influencing mast bend.

-Altering the mast rake and bend of the boat mast is easier if the mast is keel stepped, as the mast gate usually has some adjustment control in the form of a strut, a ram, or chocks that are adjusted.
+Altering the mast rake and bend is easier if the mast is keel stepped, as the mast gate usually has some adjustment control in the form of a strut, a ram, or chocks that can be adjusted.
 These systems hold the mast in the gate either to stiffen it and limit bend, or to move forwards increasing bend.
-A sailboat mast that is deck stepped is only adjusted via the spreaders and the sailboat shrouds.
+A sailboat mast that is deck stepped is only adjusted via the mast spreaders and the shrouds.

-Mast rake measurement is made from the top of the mast to the top of the transom on the centreline.
-The correct mast rake measurement can be obtained from leading sailors in the class.
+Measuring the rake of the mast is made from the top of the mast to the top of the transom on the centreline.
+The correct measurement can be obtained from leading sailors in the class.

 An important consideration for the sailboat mast designer is the bend characteristics of the finished spar.
 The mast bend is measured in the fore-and-aft plane, and some designs require up to three feet bend in some fractionally-rigged racing craft.

 Prebend is the degree of bend placed in a sailboat mast when the shrouds are adjusted.
-The [ fore and aft angle of the mast spreaders ], in relation to the mast, determines the desired angle of mast bend and corresponds with the profile of the sail luff.
+The [ fore and aft angle ] of the mast spreaders, in relation to the mast, determines the desired angle of bend and corresponds with the profile of the sail luff.
 When rigged, the sail’s draft or aerofoil shape in the sail is increased by straightening the mast giving a fuller sail or decreased, by bending the mast giving a flatter sail.

 The amount of prebend in your mast must match the shape the sail maker has built into the luff of the mainsail.
-Seek the advice of a leading sailmaker for your sailing class, informing him of the crew weight.
-Ask for the settings for mast prebend and mast rake, to use as a starting point for the sailboat mast rigging system set-up.
+Seek the advice of a leading sail maker for your sailing class, informing him of the crew weight.
+Request the recommended settings for prebend and rake, and use this as a starting point for the sailboat mast rigging system set-up.

-Factors that affect mast bend are the tension in the sailboat shrouds and the length and angle of the mast spreaders.
+Factors that affect the bend of the mast are the tension in the sailboat shrouds and the length and angle of the spreaders.

-Mast spreaders push the sailboat shrouds out and aft of a direct line from the hounds to the chainplates.
-When the jib halyard or forestay is tightened, it tensions the shrouds causing the mast spreaders to stiffen the mast sideways, while pushing the middle forward creating prebend.
-Before stepping the mast, the length or angle of the spreaders can be altered and some dinghies have adjustable mast spreaders that can be changed afloat.
+Mast spreaders push the sailboat shrouds out and aft of a direct line from the hounds to the chain plates.
+When the jib halyard or forestay is tightened, it tensions the shrouds causing the spreaders to stiffen the mast sideways, while pushing the middle forward creating prebend.
+Before stepping the mast, the length or angle of the mast spreaders can be altered and some dinghies have adjustable ones that can be changed afloat.

 On large boat masts such as on yachts, two shrouds on each side, forward and aft of the mast, support the bottom half of it.

-Booms support the foot of the sail and, in combination with the boom vang and mainsheet, control the draft of the sail and the degree of mast bend.
+Booms support the foot of the sail and, in combination with the boom vang and mainsheet, control the draft of the sail and the degree of bend in the mast.
 Booms are constructed with deep cross-sections that resist the bending forces produced by the boom vang and mainsheet.